 swift-webrtc

-Built entirely from scratch — no C/C++ WebRTC library dependency.
-Implements the full protocol stack required for WebRTC Direct data channel communication:
+A pure Swift implementation of WebRTC data channels, built entirely from scratch — no C/C++ WebRTC library dependency.
+It implements the full protocol stack required for WebRTC Direct data channel communication, with Data-based public APIs over Embedded-clean [UInt8] value-type cores:

 UDP → STUN / ICE Lite → DTLS 1.2 → SCTP → Data Channels